|Presented by||Earthwatch Australia|

 |Spend the time||outdoors|

-A computer with Internet access.
+A computer or smartphone with Internet access

 By observing the timing of natural events (the study of phenology), such as the budding of flowers, falling of leaves and the appearance of migratory birds, the data you collect and record will help shape the country's scientific response to climate change.